 Update: thanks to Green members who nominated me for 'Green of the Week' for my work on forest policy and recent end ecocide work.
 Really delighted - thanks everyone for all the support!

-Yesterday I was at the Irish Forestry Woodland & BioEnergy show to launch the Greens Forest policy.
-See the press release here Greens forest policy
+Yesterday I was at the Irish Forestry Woodland & BioEnergy show to launch the Greens Forest policy with Jan Alexander, Crann founder and former Chair of…

 You have in front of you a typewritten text.
 It could be poetry.
 It is an invitation to action, but not exactly an instruction.
 It reads: